Jesuit Conference: Jesuit Conference of Africa and Madagascar (JCAM)

-The Jesuit Conference of Africa and Madagascar (JCAM) gathers the Jesuits of 8 provinces and 1 region of sub-Saharan Africa and Madagascar.
-It is the collaborating body of the 8 provincial superiors and 1 regional superior of the Society of Jesus in sub-Saharan Africa and Madagascar.
-The Conference includes the following Jesuit provinces: Central Africa Province, North-West Africa Province, West African Province, Eastern Africa Province, South Africa Province, Zambia-Malawi Province, Zimbabwe Province, Madagascar Province and the Rwanda-Burundi Région.
+The Jesuit Conference of Africa and Madagascar (JCAM) gathers the Jesuits of 6 provinces and 1 region of sub-Saharan Africa and Madagascar.
+It is the collaborating body of the 6 provincial superiors and 1 regional superior of the Society of Jesus in sub-Saharan Africa and Madagascar.
+The Conference includes the following Jesuit provinces: Central Africa Province, North-West Africa Province, West African Province, Eastern Africa Province, Southern Africa Province, Madagascar Province and the Rwanda-Burundi Région.

 Jesuit Conference of Asia Pacific (JCAP)

-The Jesuit Conference of Asia Pacific (JCAP) gathers the Jesuits of 7 provinces, 4 regions and 1 mission of East Asia and Oceania.
+The Jesuit Conference of Asia Pacific (JCAP) gathers the Jesuits of 7 provinces, 4 regions and 2 missions of East Asia and Oceania.
 It is the collaborating body of the 7 provincial superiors and 4 regional superiors of the Society of Jesus in East Asia and Oceania.
-The Conference includes the Jesuit provinces in the countries of Australia, China, Indonesia, Japan, Korea, Philippines and Vietnam; the Jesuit regions in Malaysia-Singapore, Thailand, Timor-Leste and Myanmar, and 1 mission territory in Cambodia.
+The Conference includes the Jesuit provinces in the countries of Australia, China, Indonesia, Japan, Korea, Philippines and Vietnam; the Jesuit regions in Malaysia-Singapore, Thailand, Timor-Leste and Myanmar, and mission territories in Cambodia and Pakistan.